-To facilitate our drive for greater science and education, the Company acquired Meditaurus LLC in June 2019.
-Meditaurus was established by Dr. Jokubas Ziburkas, a leading authority on hemp-based CBD and the endocannabinoid system.
-Dr. Ziburkas holds a PhD in Neuroscience, and currently serves as Associate Professor of Neuroscience at the University of Houston, where his research focused on cannabinoid actions in the brain and novel treatments for neurological disorders.
+To facilitate our drive for greater science and education, we acquired MediTaurus LLC in June 2019.
+MediTaurus was established by Dr. Jokubas Ziburkas a leading authority on hemp-based CBD and the endocannabinoid system.
+Dr. Ziburkas holds a PhD in Neuroscience, and currently serves as Associate Professor of Neuroscience at the University of Houston, where his research is focused on cannabinoid actions in the brain and novel treatments for neurological disorders.
 He has published over 20 peer-reviewed articles and book chapters, and is regarded as a thought leader in the global cannabis industry.

-Meditaurus has developed proprietary formulations for hemp-derived CBD, and currently operates in Lithuania and Texas.
-Its FloranceTM brand, recently launched in Germany, is marketed globally on their website.
-This transaction includes the commitment of Dr. Ziburkas to become the Chief Innovation Officer of MariMed, and to assist MariMed Hemp Inc. in the marketing and distribution of FloranceTM and newly-developed products throughout the United States and Europe.
+MediTaurus has developed proprietary formulations for hemp-derived CBD, and currently operates in Lithuania and Texas.
+Its FloranceTM brand, recently launched in Germany, is marketed globally through the MediTaurus website.
+Additionally, Dr. Ziburkas has been named the Chief Innovation Officer of MariMed, and will assist MariMed Hemp in the marketing and distribution of FloranceTM and newly-developed products throughout the United States and Europe.